dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

   - When the order details page opens up, look for "Payment Information" block.
     Inside the block, you can see the latest status of the transaction on CCAvenue end.

+## Testing and API Workflow
+- Test using Postman API workflow and send encrypted payloads to CCAvenue.

 [] Use Postman API Collection to Outline Error Troubleshooting with payload response `encrypted` and `decrypted`
 ```
   - Explanation: `encrypted`